 The threat this reveals is likely to virtually overshadow all the more mundane players you already knew about; at the very least, it substantially alters both the reader's and the characters' understanding of their world.
 The rebellious factions in The Federation are actually being controlled by an unusual artifact, just shipped back from recent excavations in a fringe system.
 The Corrupt Corporate Executive and Professional Killer are its cultists.
-The Evil Overlord you just defeated was the Cosmic Keystone keeping it out, or the whole point of his brutal tyranny was to harden everyone for the things to come, or his Evil Plan was to unleash the Sealed Evil in a Can, or he himself is the eldritch horror.
+The Evil Overlord you just defeated was the Cosmic Keystone keeping it out, or the whole point of his brutal tyranny was to harden everyone for the terrors to come, or his Evil Plan was to unleash the Sealed Evil in a Can, or he himself is the eldritch horror.
 The reveal of the Cosmic Horror angle may be accompanied by The End of the World as We Know It, or a revelation that the story is truly getting started.

 The plot probably didn't completely Genre Shift into Cosmic Horror Story, but at the very least, it just received a very noticeable transfusion it could almost be seen as the Cosmic Horror Story genre itself invading the more traditional settings we know, parasitising them, and altering their realities to one that suits it better.